Rayrsn/Discord-RPC-cli/README.md

     - Can set join ID
     - Can set spectate ID

-* **Other Featurs**
+* **Other Features**
-  - Show the time from when the program was run
+  - Show the time from when the program was run.
-  - Set a time for the program to exit after reaching it
+  - Set a time for the program to exit after reaching it.
+(Countdown)
-  - Disable colored output (Enabled by default.)
+  - Disable colored output (Colors are enabled by default.)

 ## Building
-### For installing on Arch you can use the AUR ([discord-rpc-cli-git](https://aur.archlinux.org/packages/discord-rpc-cli-git))
+### For installing on Arch you can use the AUR ([discord-rpc-cli-git](https://aur.archlinux.org/packages/discord-rpc-cli))
 ### Simply run
 #### *Make sure you have rust installed*
 ```bash